Edited By : Renée Deveney

 • Bard Composix Kugel Large Oval, 5.4” x 7” - Code: 0010202

 Several Class 1 recalls occurred because the hernia mesh’s “memory recoil ring could break and potentially lead to bowel perforation and/or chronic enteric fistula,” according to the manufacturer.
 Bowel perforation from hernia mesh can cause feces to leak into the abdomen.
-Chronic enteric fistula is an abnormal connection between two organs, at least one of which is part of the gastrointestinal tract.
+A chronic enteric fistula is an abnormal attachment between the gastrointestinal tract and another organ.

 Class 2 Hernia Mesh Product Recalls

-A Class 2 recall means that a person may suffer temporary or medically reversible adverse health consequences from the recalled product.
-The FDA classified most of the hernia mesh recalls from 2005 to 2019 as Class 2.
+A Class 2 recall means a person may suffer temporary or medically reversible adverse health consequences from the recalled product.
+The FDA classified most hernia mesh recalls from 2005 to 2019 as Class 2.

-Most of the Class 2 recalls cover a variety of issues.
-Some of these include packing, nonsterility, delamination concerns and the requirement for repair surgery because of hernia recurrence.
+Class 2 recalls cover a variety of issues.
+Some of these include improper packaging, nonsterile components, delamination (mesh breaking into layers) and the need for repair surgery because of hernia recurrence.

 ACell and Sofradim Recalls